 Why the Inner Planets are Small and Rocky

-The early Solar System was hot near the Sun.
+The early solar system was hot near the Sun.
 That heat allowed only rock and metal to stick together.
 Gas escaped easily, so the inner planets grew slowly and stayed small.
 Their surfaces cooled over time and formed crusts with mountains, plains, and craters.
 Earth and Mars even kept thin atmospheres, though Earth’s is far more active.

 Gravity also shaped their size.
 These planets did not have enough mass to pull in large amounts of gas before the young Sun blew it away.